jacklijiahui/EE209FinalPrj/README.md

 XY Plotter:

+  1. LMArrayandControlOriginal_Cylon.js is Cylon version for storing arrays in replication of robotic arms.

+  2. LMArrayandControl for OWIandOther arms_j5.js is Johnny-Five version for storing arrays in replication of robotic arms.

-  1. SpeedOnlyAlgorithm.js is our first algorithm.
+  3. SpeedOnlyAlgorithm.js is our first algorithm of XY Plotter.

-  2. SpeedPositionALgorithm.js is our second algorithm.
+  4. SpeedPositionALgorithm.js is our second algorithm.

-  3. XXXXXXXXXXXXXXXXXXXXXX is our third algorithm
+  5. XXXXXXXXXXXXXXXXXXXXXX is our third algorithm

-  4. ModifiedBresenhamAlgorithm.js is our final algorithm.
+  6. ModifiedBresenhamAlgorithm.js is our final algorithm.